GHA 14 Currie Chieftains 38

 The speed of execution of moves and ploys by the visitors and their accurate and unified approach to the basics was to make it very difficult especially in the first half for the home side to gain meaningful possession of the ball despite competing at every opportunity.
 As we approached the tenth minute Currie again capitalised on possession to allow Charlie Brett to come inside from his full back position and make inroads into the home twenty two metre area.
 Despite stopping the initial surge the home side were penalised for straying offside in the loose.
-In what was becoming a recurring theme, Currie kicked to the corner and from the resulting catch and drive the Currie forwards drove over to score.
-The try was converted and after twelve minutes the score was GHA 0 CURRIE 19.
+In what was becoming a recurring theme, Currie kicked to the corner and from the resulting catch and drive the Currie forwards drove over to score, Poole being credited with the touchdown.
+The try was converted by Hunter and after twelve minutes the score was GHA 0 CURRIE 19.

 Despite the score the home side refused to buckle and sought ways to match the speed and confidence of the visitors.
 On the fifteenth minute the home side rallied with a lovely break from midfield by Grant Mollison which found space inside the Currie defence.
 However the visiting defence regrouped and turned the ball over to Currie .
 Gregor Hunter controlling progress at stand off put in a diagonal kick deep into GHA territory.
 Currie gained possession of the loose ball and a combined charge to the line by messrs Davies and Dee fed colleague Hunter who knocked on with the home defence scrambling to cover.
 The resulting scrum on the home side’s ten metre line saw the ball fed to messrs Mollison and Scott who found space to carry a threat into the Currie half.
 The break was stopped but the forward momentum generated by the home side was cheering the home support and a penalty was awarded to the home side.
 The award was quickly taken and caught CUrrie on the wrong foot.
 Jamie MCCarthy took the ball on and was stopped on the Currie ten metre line.
 There were signs that the home side were beginning to come to terms with the pace and intensity of this level of rugby as we reached the end of the quarter there were several minutes of scrappy play as both sides negated progress on the half way area.
 However, Currie found their shape again and the orchestrator in chief, Gregor Hunter took play into the GHA half with a well placed kick.
 From the resulting set piece a well worked break by Fergus Scott and Steven Hamilton tore through the home ranks before offloading to Steven Hamilton who went through to score.
 Gregor Hunter put in a superb conversion to make the score after twenty two minutes: GHA 0 CURRIE 26.